NkemRay/Olist-Data-Analysis/README.md

 10;  What are the top-selling products on Olist, and how have their sales trends changed over time?

-Ans; The top 2 selling products on Olist are bed_bath_table(Cama_mesa_banho), beauty_health(Beleza_saude) and each accounting for $1.7M and $1.6M of the total sales
+Ans; The top 2 selling products on Olist were bed_bath_table(Cama_mesa_banho), beauty_health(Beleza_saude) and each accounting for $1.7M and $1.6M of the total sales respectively

 11; Which payment methods are most commonly used by Olist customers, and how does this vary by product category or geographic region?

-Ans; The payment method commoly used by customers is the credit card with over 74% of the useage, then boleto with 16% of useage compare to other payment method. bed_bath_table is the product with high purchases made  using the credit card while Sao paulo is the location with the credit card used the most.
+Ans; The payment method commonly used by customers was the credit card with over 74% of it useage, then boleto with 16% of useage compare to other payment method.

+bed_bath_table is the product with high purchases made  using the credit card while Sao paulo is the location with the credit card used the most.

 12; How do customer reviews and ratings affect sales and product performance on Olist?